Dominican Republic - Service Learning in Hispaniola: Childhood and Poverty - Summer 2014

 Given the incredible needs facing these children, the Hiram College community continued working with Caminante during the summer of 2012 and once again is eager to continue this partnership with a new group of dedicated students.
 If you are interested in learning about the impact of culture, poverty and society on childhood in Hispaniola, then consider this trip!
 If you are motivated to expand your knowledge, apply your skills, and selflessly serve the children of the Dominican Republic, then this is the study abroad experience for you!

-While on the island, participants will:
+While on the island, there are 3 main goals:

 Departure will be from Cleveland, Ohio and arrival will be at Las Américas International Airport, the airport closest to Santo Domingo, the capital city, which is itself about 40 minutes from Boca Chica.